island-is/island.is/handbook/technical-overview/auth/scopes-and-tokens.md

 Standard scope REQUIRED for user authentication with Open ID Connect.
 Returns the following claims:

-- `sub` - Uniquely identifies the subject+actor authentication.
+- `sub` - Uniquely identifies the subject+actor+idp authentication.
   - I.e. when users A and B act as user C, they have different `sub` values from each other, which is also different from user A, B and C’s normal `sub` values.
+  - The same user also has a different `sub` value based on their authentication method (sim, app or card).
+This may change in the future.
 - `subjectType` - The user-type of the subject.
 Can contain values:
   - `person` - The subject is a person.
   - `legalEntity` - The subject is a legal entity.